tkozzer/goal-getter/documents/design_document.md

 5. Tips and resources to help accomplish goals
 </br>

-Only you can determine what you want to strive for, but once you figure out your goals and can identify the steps along the goal achievement path, then that's where **Goal Getters** comes in.
+Only you can determine what you want to strive for, but once you figure out your goals and can identify the steps along the goal achievement path, then that's where **Goal Getter** comes in.
 We want to help you accomplish your goals and achieve success and become a Goal Getter!

 ## 2. Top Questions To Resolve in Review